 Defendants Matthew Katzer and Kamind Associates, Inc. develop commercial software products for the model train industry and hobbyists.
 Defendants copied certain materials from Jacobsen’s website and incorporated them into one of their software packages without following the terms of the Artistic License.
 Jacobsen sued for copyright infringement and moved for a preliminary injunction.

 I recently answered a LinkedIn question about whether providing Software as a Service (SaaS) is considered a “distribution” under the open-source GNU General Public License.
-The question and answer are reproduced, in slightly edited form, below.
+The question and answer (no longer available on LinkedIn) are reproduced, in slightly edited form, below.

 A. I believe that SaaS hosting is not intended to be considered distribution.